Gong Bell MfgGong Bell Manufacturing Company

 In 1872, Barton patented a toy called “Revolving Chimes” described as “a pair of cast brass gongs, mounted between two malleable iron wheels.”
 This was the beginning of Gong Bell’s toy making history.
 The company also manufactured the first foot bell ever used on automobiles.

-In 1921 the East Hampton Bell Factory introduced The Gong Bell Toy Telephone with a bell and movable receiver hook.
+In 1921 Gong Bell Manufacturing introduced a Toy Telephone featuring a bell and movable receiver hook.
 This was also the time the Bell Factory started concentrating on its wooden toy future.
-During World War II, the Gong Bell Mfg.
-Company in East Hampton, Connecticut also took on military contracts to make hardware for parachutes.
+During World War II, Gong Bell also took on military contracts to make hardware for parachutes.

 There are few collectors of Gong Bell made toys.
 Most collectors who have Gong Bell antique toys in their collection have them because they fit into their category of interest.